-Rachel is an experienced public law practitioner with over 7 years’ experience in civil liberties, public law and social welfare litigation.
+Rachel is an experienced public law practitioner with nearly 10 years’ experience in civil liberties, public law and social welfare litigation.
+Rachel also conducts civil claims arising from her public law practice.
+Rachel has worked with the firm since 2017 and was promoted to Senior Associate in September 2022.

 Migrant rights